Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 These ketones are released by your liver into the blood.
 And all cells in your body with mitochondria can use these ketones.
 These ketones are converted into acetyl-CoA which can be used as fuel in the citric acid cycle to produce ATP.

-Unlike free fatty acids, these ketones can cross the blood-brain barrier and are available to fuel brain cell mitochondria.
+Unlike free fatty acids, these ketones can cross the blood-brain barrier and are available to help produce ATP in mitochondria.

 If the cells do not immediately need the energy molecule, these long chain fatty acids are shunted into and stored in adipose (fat) tissue.
 This is nature’s way of keeping energy stores in reserve without the fats needing to go through the liver process again.